 Stay here to discover one of the most remarkable and beautiful landscapes in Ireland - we doubt you'll ever find better beaches than can be found locally, friendlier people, or such a sense of wilderness.
 These photos show the walk down to Port beach from the cottage, which feels like the very edge of Europe (9 times out of 10 you'll have the whole bay to yourself), or sit at home and enjoy the views over 'your' lough (lake).

 If you are lucky you'll see the golden eagles that nest locally or wild deer that roam the mountain around the cottage.
 The land about the cottage is preserved as a European Special Area of Conservation and you have free access to roam hundreds of acres of land.
 In this area you'll still see farmers thatching hay-ricks and traditional Donegal cottages, lobster-fishing from traditional boats, and you'll hear genuine (not touristey!) local music played live almost every night of the week in the local pubs.
 It's the kind of Ireland that the touristic areas lost decades ago.
 These photos show what Donegal is like in summer or this tourist video amuses.
-These guest photographs give you a feel for what a holiday is like at Croaghacullion including views on the walk down to the beach.
+These guest photographs give you a feel for what a holiday is like at The Escape including views on the walk down to the beach.